timescale/docs/use-timescale/metrics-logging/service-metrics.md

         - [services, :serviceId, metrics]
 ---

+import EarlyAccess from "versionContent/_partials/_early_access.mdx";

 # Service metrics

 You can view your service metrics from the Timescale [metrics dashboard][metrics-dashboard].
 This dashboard gives you service-level information, such as CPU, memory, and storage usage.

+You can view query-level statistics from the `Query stats` tab.
 You can also view your query-level statistics by using the pre-installed [`pg_stat_statements`][pg-stat] extension from a PostgreSQL client.

 ## Metrics dashboard

-Timescale provides a Metrics dashboard for managing your services.
+Timescale provides a metrics dashboard for managing your services.
 You can see the Metrics dashboard in your Timescale account by navigating to the `Services` section, clicking the service you want to explore, and selecting the `Metrics` tab.